ninabarzh/broomstick/content/posts/kafkaesque-nis2.md

 unnecessarily strict.
 Even if every capable professional devoted themselves full-time to this task, the sheer scale makes meaningful oversight impossible.
 In Hungary alone,
-[the current end-of-year deadline was deemed unrealistically tight](https://ceelegalmatters.com/hungary/29851-companies-may-have-six-more-months-to-comply-with-the-nis2-directive), necessitating a six-month extension.
-The result is predictable: compliance becomes a matter of boxes ticked on paper, whilst real security lags far behind.
+[the current end-of-year deadline was deemed unrealistically tight](https://ceelegalmatters.com/hungary/29851-companies-may-have-six-more-months-to-comply-with-the-nis2-directive), requiring a six-month extension.
+The result is predictable: compliance becomes a matter of boxes ticked on paper, with real security lagging far behind.

-The system folds back on itself in an endless chain.
+The system folds back on itself in an endless (supply) chain.
 Companies audit themselves, auditors audit the companies, and regulators audit the auditors.
 In Hungary, service providers in high-risk sectors are required to sign an agreement with an external auditor company certified by authorities within 120 days of registration, with the auditor checking entities' information systems every second year.
 A noble aspiration that rather assumes there are sufficient certified auditors to go round.
 Each layer multiplies complexity, producing a hierarchy of symbolic